KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 (editors note: added objective and scope to the specification)

 ## 1.Objective
 This specification identifies the common consent requirements to record and provision an independent record of consent in the form of a receipt to the individual.

 ### 2.Scope
 This scope includes how to present the receipt fields in a receipt, the timing of the record, linking fields to external information, how to present the record fields, the data_type and order of fields.

 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (PI Controller) and recipient (PI Principal) as proof of consent.

-	The term 'minimum' in the MVCR refers to the least amount of fields required to make a viable consent receipt  for a number of different contexts;
+The term 'minimum' in the MVCR refers to the least amount of fields required to make a viable consent receipt  online.

-In MVCR v1,
-	* A) General Use MVCR - Defined by the PI Controller, implied and self-asserted MVCR v2 - (see Appendix A for more information)
-	* B) Explicit MVCR - machine readable Explicit consent - in reference to conformance with ISO 29100 Framework (section 4)
-	* C) Compliant MVCR - Explicit consent mapped to notice and consent regulatory requirements and privacy controls;

-	The receipt has the Consent Type field, which can be externally defined, but, is defined by default as: 'Implied', 'Explicit', 'Opt-Out', 'Externally defined Consent Type'.

-Not IN Scope
+### Not In Scope
-  The General MVCR conformance profile is intended to provide flexibility for implementation and easier adoption by not having the burden of legal compliance obligations for the implementor.
-The MVCR v1 is not to be used for specifying sensitive personal data and compliance claims besides proof of consent.
+The MVCR conformance profile is intended to provide flexibility for implementation and easier adoption by not having the burden of explicit legal compliance obligations for the implementor.
+The MVCR v1 is not to be used for specifying sensitive personal data as these requires explicit legal reference.
+(See Appendix A for sensitive personal data)

 * The extensions for conformance to laws and to explicit consent are at various levels of spec review and testing by the WG.   (see conformance table Appendix A)

-	* v0.8 (this draft) meets the requirement of providing a BASIC MVCR, while also enabling the development a consistent 'consent framework' for personal data control.
+* v0.8 (this draft) meets the requirement of providing a baseline MVCR, while also enabling the development of a consistent 'consent framework' for personal data control.

-### 3 Notational Conventions for Conformance
+### 3. Notational Conventions for Conformance ###
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.rfc-editor.org/info/rfc2119).

 ### 4. Terminology ###
 Terminology herein leverages where possible,  [ISO/IEC 29100:2011 "Information Technology -- Security techniques -- Privacy Framework"](http://standards.iso.org/ittf/PubliclyAvailableStandards/c045123_ISO_IEC_29100_2011.zip).

+* **3rd Party Sharing**
+A statement or series of statements that set out what information is shared with third parties and for what purpose(s).

 * **Consent Notice**
  Refers to a notice that is required to inform the consentor what they are consenting too, without it consent is not possible, the quality and usability of the consent notice is what is often used to classify if a consent is legally informed or not, but this varies by jurisdiction context and interpretation.
 Consent notices can vary from icons, short notices, direct communication, visceral notice and most often online a policy like terms of service and privacy policy.

 * **Consent Receipt (CR)**
 A record of a personal information consent transaction provided to the PI Principle at the time of Consent.

 * **Explicit Consent**
 Refers to explicit action taken by users in which consent is expressed, but, it is also in reference to explicitly stated purpose.
 I.e. A box was ticked, or an 'I agree' button pressed in relation to listed purpose or purpose category.
 In this specification, explicit elements can be extended i.e. by an explicit reference to  authoritative policy and operational scope.

 * **Non-Explicit Consent**
 (includes self-asserted and externally defined consent type), MVCR Lite Mode demonstrates   receipt  conformance with the MVCR, but is limited to conformance, and makes no compliance claims, but can demonstrate conformance with MVCR using defined consent types.

 * **Explicit Consent Reference**
 Is best described as a directly linked field  to a function, law, or authoritative policy ; consent regulation, privacy principles, other consent standards, or industry best practices.

-* **EXPRESS Consent**
+* **Express Consent**
 Refers to the context of a PI Principal making an un-ambigous agreement  to consent.
 It is conceivable, in the context of this specification, that a consent can be  expressed  and contain explicit consent references to also be compliant  (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)

 * **Explicit Purpose:**
 A term used to reference how a purpose is specified,  each purpose is contained in a purpose category and is  explicit if it coincides with a consent for that specific purpose category.   i.e.  a  single purpose with a single check box.

 * **Explicit 3rd Sharing:**
 The degree  that sharing is specified can be explicit.
 In the specification, the sharing purpose category SHOULD be listed, as well as the the third party at a minimum.
 But, this can further be explicitly specified with options that include sharing contract, preference, and termination fields, which are beyond minimum requirements.

 * **Individual**
 see PII Principal in ISO/IEC 29100:2011.

-* **Linked**
-	In this specification, this means that there is a field that linked to an external source, icon, and or reference structure.

-* **3rd Party Sharing**
-	   A statement or series of statements that set out what information is shared with third parties and for what purpose(s).

 * **Minimum Viable Consent Receipt (MVCR)**
 Is a record of consent provided to the person providing consent for personal information sharing as a receipt.

 * **OPT-OUT Consent**
 An example of 3 types of consent currently defined.
 Opt-Out is implied consent mechanism online that is used for an array of purpose specifications.

 * **Personal Information (PI)**
 See Personally Identifiable Information (PII) in ISO/IEC 29100:2011

 * **Personally Identifiable Information (PII)** Personally identifiable information (PII), is defined in ISO/IEC 29100:2011.
 The abbreviation PII is widely accepted in OECD base FIPPs jurisdiction, but the phrase it abbreviates has four common variants based on personal / personally, and identifiable / identifying.
 Not all are equivalent, and for legal purposes the operational definitions can vary depending on the specific purposes for which the term is being used. the term used more often is "personal information", which may be somewhat broader.
-The specification, is able to reference PII Purpose Category directly to regulation, and in the context of identifiability for EXPLICIT consent.

 "4.4 : To determine whether or not an individual should be considered identifiable, several factors need to be taken into account.
 In particular, account should be taken of all the means which can reasonably be used by the entity holding the data, or by any other party to identify that individual on the basis of the given information."
 From ISO:29100, additional clarification available ...

-   " Treatment of PII is distinct from other types of data because it needs to be not only protected, but also collected, maintained, and disseminated in accordance with Federal law."
+"Treatment of PII is distinct from other types of data because it needs to be not only protected, but also collected, maintained, and disseminated in accordance with Federal law."
 NIST 800-222

 * **PI Principal**
-   natural person to whom the PI relates, is used for explicit consent in which the person is identified, Principal ID,  is the primary (often principal choses) identifier for linking automatic processing to a persona, and/or collection of attributes provided at point of consent, which are used to identify the PI Subject are shared.

-* **PI PRINCIPAL** (duplicate review) refers to the personal data shared by a person to an organisation for which the individual provides consent for PI use.
-See PII Principal in in ISO/IEC 29100:2011, also data subject (EC directive), consenter, PII PRINCIPLE in NIST 800, this refers to person providing their own personal information.
+Natural person to whom the PI relates, is used for explicit consent in which the person is identified with the field 'Principal ID'.
+This is the primary identifier for linking automatic processing to a persona, and/or collection of attributes provided at point of consent, which are used to identify the PI Subject are shared.
+See PII Principal in in ISO/IEC 29100:2011, also data subject (EC directive), consenter, PII PRINCIPLE in NIST 800.

 * **PII Confidentiality Impact Levels**
-  These refer to low, medium, high confidentiality, or Not Applicable; which correspond to NIST controls sp800-122 and can be use for the organisation, the individual and the developer to ascertain on scale the level of risk and security.
+Defined by low, medium, high or not applicable confidentiality; which correspond to NIST controls sp800-122 and can be use for the organisation, the individual and the developer to ascertain on scale the level of risk and security required.

 * **Purpose Specification**
 A statement or series of statements that set out the purpose(s) for which PII has been collected.
 In the MVCR the purpose is intended to specify the context of use.

 * **Context of Use**
 Organisations should evaluate the context of use to provide the purpose for which the PI is collected, stored, used, processed, disclosed, or disseminated.
 The context of use may cause the same PI data elements to be assigned different PII confidentiality impact levels based on their use.
 For example, suppose that an organization has two lists that contain the same PI fields (e.g., name, address, phone number).
 The first list is people who subscribe to a general-interest newsletter produced by the organization, and the second list is people who work undercover in law enforcement.
 If the confidentiality of the lists is breached, the potential impacts to the affected individuals and to the organization are significantly different for each list.

-* **Sensitive Personal Information (PI) Categories** All Sensitive Information Categories require Explicit Consent Out of scope of the MVCR - See 6.5.
-Explicit Consent
+* **Sensitive Personal Information (PI) Categories**

 * **Sensitive PI Categories**

-    (Use only for Explicit Consent: used in MVCR for creating compliance claims)
+This is a common list of sensitive PI categories, although, their are additional categories for different jurisdictions.

   * Health
   * Financial
   * Child Data